 Save the Graduate also has a helpful list of things to consider as you prepare to leave university.

-Preparing for life after university
+Preparing for life after your course

 How do I decide what to do next?